Senior Lecturer

 I am particulary interested in teaching topics related to victimology, trauma-informed criminal justice, sentencing and desistance, gendered violence and sexual assault, and evidence-informed criminal justice practices (rather than the over-use of incarceration).

-I am currently involved with the Australian and New Zealand Society of Criminology (ANZSOC) and was previously the South Australia representative.
+I am currently a member of the Australian and New Zealand Society of Criminology (ANZSOC) and was previously the South Australia representative.
 I am a member of the International Society of Therapeutic Jurisprudence as well as the World Society of Victimology.

-In 2021 and 2022, I was the Secretary for the Australian and New Zealand Association of Psychiatry, Psychology and Law (ANZAPPL) SA Branch.
-In 2022 I joined the Board of OARS, Community Transitions.
+In 2021 and 2022, I was the Secretary for the Australian and New Zealand Association of Psychiatry, Psychology and Law (ANZAPPL) SA Branch and in 2024, I was a general member of the SA Committee.